Sample Namibian Adventure self drive

 The main lodge is styled on an old farm house.
 The ambiance is that of a well lived in house – friendly, warm and extremely comfortable.
 Dinner is enjoyed under the African stars, breakfast and lunch are taken on the veranda.
 A wide refreshing pool is welcome relief after a hot day in Etosha where the focus of the day’s activities take place.

-Today you drive to the cental part of Etosha National Park to stay for 2 nights at Etosha Oberland Lodge on the southern boundary of Etosha.
+Today you drive to the cental part of Etosha National Park to stay overnight at Etosha Safari Lodge on the southern boundary of Etosha.

 Days 7 - 8: Twyfelfontein

-Travel to Camp Kipwe (or Mowani Mountain Lodge) which lies amongst rugged boulders with sweeping panoramic views over Damaraland.
+Travel to Mowani Mountain Lodge which lies amongst rugged boulders with sweeping panoramic views over Damaraland.
 (4½ hours, 360km)

 Days 9 - 10: Swakopmund